henlyy6/AirThings_DataAnalysis/README.md

-# Machine Learning on Air Quality Data
+# XGBoost on Air Quality Data
 Analysis and prediction for radon levels based on data from AirThings sensors